The Shandong Blog

 Acer truncatum dwarf red fall leaves color shantung shandong maple fire dragon seedling

-Early November and for the first time Deplorable Dragon (top) has orange color that it got from its parent Sweet Spot.
+Early November and for the first time The Bride of Dragon (top) has orange color that it got from its parent Sweet Spot.
 (Sweet Spot is the first Shantung maple picture I showed 24 years ago, way down below.)
 This dwarf is 7 years old.
 It is the only dwarf survivor out of 40 from that year.
 Texas fall color is yellow.
 Here in Tuscany the nights are always cool.
-Texas has long hot summers with the hottest over night temperatures and this can weaken a plant and make red/orange fall color hard to get.
+Texas has long hot summers with hot over night temperatures and this can weaken a plant and make red/orange fall color hard to get.

 Acer truncatum dwarf Shantung or Shandong maple, bonsai, red fall color USA Italy Fire Dragon seedling patented